-Machine Learning (ML) Engineers at Jasper Artificial Intelligence (AI) trained a Natural Language Processing (NLP) model on 10% of the written content on the Internet to create a service that writes text on command.
+Machine Learning (ML) Engineers at Jasper Artificial Intelligence (AI) (non-affiliate link) trained a Natural Language Processing (NLP) model on 10% of the written content on the Internet to create a service that writes text on command.
 A user feeds the model a sentence or two requesting a topic and the service spits out paragraphs.
 The end user tunes the service, approving or disapproving each new paragraph and guides the writing through the addition of keywords.

 I had Jasper write the introduction paragraph to this blog post.
 I fed it only the title (above) of this blog post and the service produced three candidate introduction paragraphs.
 The best one follows:

 Would you like to have a computer write your blog posts for you?
 Jasper AI can do that!
 Just input your topic and Jasper will take care of the writing for you.
 No more worrying about whether you can write an interesting or engaging post - let Jasper take care of that for you.
 So why not give it a try?
 You may be surprised at just how well Jasper can write!

 Jasper also integrates with the machine learning driven Surfer AI (non-affiliate link) service, which provides guidance to the Jasper user on how to maximize Search Engine performance.
 In this blog post, I will demonstrate how to quickly use Jasper and Surfer together to write an effective, Search Engine Optimized (SEO) blog post.

 Jasper uses a Software as a Service (SaaS) approach to get its AI into the hands of end users.
 You just need to sign into the WebSite and put in your credit card information.

 Similar to most Web 2.0 applications, you need to register a username and password with their proprietary database, or connect to the centralized, authoritarian Google identity service.

 Once you log in, you enter a Business Name and domain.

 I mis-understood the domain field.
 The Wizard expects a web address, so I enter my address in the text field.